Home

 • Reflects Normal Recovery: Healthy electrical phase post-contraction

-Diagnostic Criteria For Sinus Rhythm
+Diagnostic Criteria for Sinus Rhythm

 Accurately identifying sinus rhythm on an ECG is a fundamental skill for healthcare providers.
 Here are the diagnostic criteria for sinus rhythm: Sinus rhythm is diagnosed by the presence of P waves in all leads with a consistent morphology and axis (0° to +75°), a regular P-P interval, a consistent P-R interval between 120-200 MS, a normal QRS complex morphology and duration (<120 MS), and a regular R-R interval with a consistent interval between QRS complexes.